nelsonjchen/op-replay-clipper/README.md

 # 📽 Openpilot Replay Clipper

-Capture short ~30 seconds clips of [openpilot][op] routes with the openpilot UI included, with the route and seconds marker branded into the clip.
-No openpilot development environment setup required.
-Just some computing resources.
+Capture short clips of [openpilot][op] routes with the openpilot UI included, with the route and seconds marker branded into the clip.
+No pre-existing openpilot development environment setup required.
+Just some computing resources either you provide or [GitHub Codespaces][ghcs], which gives you 30 free hours of a 4 CPU machine free every month.

-Useful for posting replays with the UI including path and lane-lines in the [comma.ai Discord's #openpilot-experience channel](https://discord.comma.ai) or anywhere else taking video.
+Useful for posting replay clips with the UI including path and lane-lines in the [comma.ai Discord's #openpilot-experience channel](https://discord.comma.ai) or anywhere else that takes video.

 A manual left turn and then activating OP:

 https://user-images.githubusercontent.com/5363/188810452-47a479c4-fa9a-4037-9592-c6a47f2e1bb1.mp4

-"Experimental Mode" (`experimental`) UI Rendering Mode with the `--experimental` option:
+"Experimental Mode" (`experimental`) UI Rendering Mode with the `--experimental` option for 0.9.0 routes:

 https://user-images.githubusercontent.com/5363/196816467-39a147ed-885c-4f90-89d4-cc1ff852b8f0.mp4